 Dr Lisa Colgan received her Bachelors of Animal Science from the University of New Hampshire, and her Doctorate of Veterinary Medicine from The Ohio State University in 2001.
 She grew up in Sunapee and returns to us after practicing in the Boston area for 15 years.
 She is proud to integrate both Eastern and Western medicine when she works with her patients.
 When helping our pets she loves to spend time outside running and hiking with her husband Quinn and her two dogs Davin & Cricket.

 Mandy joined our team in 2015 with over six years of experience working with pets and certification in dog care and pet nutrition.
 Growing up in Vermont, she has been around an array of domestic animals throughout her life, including rabbits, ferrets, dogs, and cats.
 She also rode horses and participate in a 4-H Alpaca Project.
-As one of our receptionists/technicians, she loves being able to help humans and their pets stay happy and healthy.
+As one of our technicians/client care coordinators, she loves being able to help humans and their pets stay happy and healthy.
 She also loves providing education and resources to owners as well as the ongoing learning experience she receives herself.
 Her own pets are Winny, a wire-haired dachshund mix and the occasional foster dog.
 Mandy fosters for several rescue groups and has a passion for Australian shepherds, border collies, and rough collies.
 In her spare time, she enjoys hiking, gardening, trips to Cape Cod and Maine, and taking road trips with her dog.
 She also does pet sitting in her home and runs a hobby photography business called Wiener Dog Art Photography.

 Sara Diley, CVT